-- Please skip Step 6, if the YP Affinity Group / Council chair is the project leader (submitter).
+- Please skip Step 6, if the YP Affinity Group Chair is the project leader (submitter).

 - Step 6: Request & receive endorsement.

-(Step 6 is only applicable if the project leader (submitter) is NOT the YPAG / Council chair.
+- (Step 6 is only applicable if the project leader (submitter) is NOT the YPAG chair.
 The endorsement should be requested via the Region 10 Young Professionals Submission Portal.
 Submit a request for endorsement by providing the endorser’s contact information.
-The endorser should be the YPAG / Council Chair.
+The endorser should be the YPAG Chair or Council Chair/YP Rep (For Council Submission).
 Once the project leader has submitted a request for endorsement, the endorser will be receiving an automated email from the system to provide the endorsement at a dedicated webpage)

 The endorsement should be submitted before the proposal submission deadline.
 Once the endorsement is received, the proposal gets automatically completed in the system.
 No further action is needed.

 Reimbursement claims are only applicable for proposals that are selected for funding.
 A detailed report should be submitted within the specified period to IEEE Region 10 Young Professionals Committee.
 A brief flow of the activities accompanied by pictures must be in the report.
 The report should include the attended number of participants (specifying IEEE members attendees).
 The report format should strictly follow the templates provided.
 The report templates will be provided to all fund recipients during the results notification stage.